I use palm oil in my soap because it makes a better soap. It gives hardness and retains scent well.

 Approximately half of packaged products in the supermarket will contain palm oil.
 Did you know that the following products contain palm oil?

 PACKAGED BREAD, BISCUITS, ICE CREAM, LIPSTICK, PIZZA DOUGH, CHOCOLATE, DETERGENTS, SHAMPOO, INSTANT NOODLES, just to name a few.

 It can be listed in many different ways, for example;

 Vegetable oil/fat, stearate, stearic acid, sodium laureth sulfate, sodium lauryl sulfate, glycerol, amongst others.

 As consumers, it is very difficult to avoid palm oil altogether.

-Palm oil provides approximately four times as much oil as other plants.
+Palm oil provides approximately eight times as much oil as other plants.
 If we stopped using palm oil and chose another, much more rain forest would have to be destroyed to accommodate a crop which would need four times the space to supply the equivalent amount of oil.
 Palm oil isn’t really the problem, it is us, the consumer.
 We can help change things by supporting companies who source their oil responsibly.
 You can find out who does or doesn’t easily, Google it!

 To me, boycotting palm oil solves nothing.